 The lose structure of the company and spendings for charity are only possible because it is still a side project for all of us and nobody is dependent on making a living from her or his work at kellerkind.

-At the moment we have no plans to change this, but we are still eager to grow our events, to create sustainable processes and to keep surprising our guests with ever more immersive and holistic experiences.
+At the moment we have no plans to change this, but we are still eager to grow our events, to create sustainable processes and to keep surprising with ever more immersive and holistic experiences.